syncfusion-content/ej2-charts-docs/ej2-javascript/3D-chart/chart-dimensions.md

 ## Size for Container

-Chart can render to its container size.
-The size can be set via inline or CSS as demonstrated below.
+Chart can be rendered to its container size and it can be set via inline or CSS as demonstrated below.

 ```javascript
     <div id='container'>